cruxlang/crux/design/objects.md

-Calling Sneak an "Object Oriented" programming language is going a bit too far.
+Calling Crux an "Object Oriented" programming language is going a bit too far.
 It's more diplomatic to say it's an "Object Having" language.

-Objects in Sneak map to bare JS objects.
+Objects in Crux map to bare JS objects.

 Object types are _row polymorphic_, which means that the type is comprised of a set of name/type pairs that the object provides.